Cosmetics giant Coty replaces CEO, chairman

 “Certainly some of the challenges of the COTY Consumer Beauty business rhyme with those of JDE,” Feeney said.

-The new executives have each at some time been linked with JAB Holding Co - the investment vehicle of the billionaire Reimann family - and the majority shareholder of Coty as well as JDE.
+The new executives have each at some time been linked with JAB Holding Co, the investment vehicle of the billionaire Reimann family and the majority shareholder of Coty as well as JDE.

 New Coty Chairman Harf once served as JAB’s CEO.
 Laubies is linked to JAB through his former role as CEO of D.E.
 Master Blenders, which was owned by JAB and merged with Mondelez’s (MDLZ.O) coffee business to form JDE.

-Pane became Coty’s CEO in October 2016, following the completion of Coty’s acquisition of P&G’s beauty business that saw it add brands including Clairol and MaxFactor to its portfolio.
+Pane became Coty’s CEO in October 2016, following the completion of Coty’s acquisition of P&G’s beauty business that added brands including Clairol and MaxFactor to its portfolio.

 Coty shares were 3 percent higher on Monday morning.